telerik/teststudio-docs/docs/test-studio-mobile/native-applications/configure-your-app/configure-android.md

 ## Built-In Configuration

- > The built-in configuration requires that you have Java SDK 1.8 or later installed.
-It doesn't change already instrumented app and you have to ensure that the `libs` folder of your project doesn't contain `MobileTestingExtension.jar` or `MobileTestingExtension.aar` files.
-In addition built-in configuration is not supported for the bellow cases:
+ > The built-in configuration requires that you have Java SDK v.1.8 or later, Android SDK v.14 or later Android Build Tools v.20 or later installed (Android Build Tools are a component of the Android Studio installation).</br>

+ > It doesn't change already instrumented app and you have to ensure that the `libs` folder of your project doesn't contain `MobileTestingExtension.jar` or `MobileTestingExtension.aar` files.
+In addition built-in configuration is not supported for the below cases:
  > * Apps downloaded from Google play or built in production mode.
  > * The app to be instrumented has more than 65536 methods and is installed on device running API level 20 and below.
 See [that article]({% slug ms-known-issues%}#instumentation-exception) for more information.